Outdoor Odysseys

 Pease Press

 Maps are not the only things that this publisher produces, but that is what gets them onto this list.
 There are trail maps for various locations around the San Francisco Bay Area.
-The East Bay Area is included as well as around Santa Cruz and parts of Marin County.
-The scales vary so it is advisable to check them prior to making a purchase, yet they are sufficiently detailed to make such an act worthwhile.
+The East Bay Area is included, as well as around Santa Cruz and parts of Marin County.
+The scales vary so it is advisable to check them before making a purchase, yet they are sufficiently detailed to make such an act worthwhile.

 Reise Know-How